 Workers Compensation Insurance provides financial help to those who have been injured on the job.
 However, it is not always that simple.
 There are people who have struggled to get the workers’ comp claims approved for a number of reasons.
-We here at Deputy and Mizell say, don’t struggle and call a workers’ comp lawyer at the Lake of the Ozarks you can count on.
+We here at Deputy and Mizell say, don’t struggle and call a workers’ compensation attorney in Camdenton and Lebanon, MO, you can count on.
 We can be reached at 417-532-2191 for your free consultation.
 But, how do you know if you have a viable workers’ comp claim at the Lake of the Ozarks?
 While we recommend if you are ever in question, you should contact an experienced workers’ comp lawyer in Camden County immediately, but here are a few questions to ask yourself to determine if you have a workers’ comp claim.

 Did your injury occur recently?